fluhus/blini/paper/paper.md

 and the original database as reference.
 Each algorithm was expected to match each genome to its source in the database.
-In a second run, random SNPs were introduced to 1% of the genomes' bases, and the same test was rerun.
+In a second run, random single-nucleotide polymorphisms (SNPs) were introduced to 1% of the genomes' bases, and the same test was rerun.
 For each test, the number of matches with sequences other than the query's source was also measured.